-As discussed in Note 1 to the basic financial statements, effective July 1, 2012, the University adopted new accounting guidance under Governmental Accounting Standards Board (GASB) Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
-These statements introduce and define those elements as a consumption of net assets by the University that is applicable to a future reporting period and an acquisition of net assets by the University that is applicable to a future reporting period, respectively.
+As discussed in Note 1 and 5 to the basic financial statements, effective July 1, 2012, the University adopted new accounting guidance under Governmental Accounting Standards Board (GASB) Statement No. 61, The Financial Reporting Entity: Omnibus.
+Statement No. 61 is an amendment to Statement 14 and Statement 34, modifying certain requirements for inclusion of component units in the financial reporting entity.
+The University also adopted GASB Statement No. 63, Financial Reporting of Deferred

+Outflows of Resources, Deferred Inflows of Resources, and Net Position and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
+These statements introduce and define those elements as a consumption of net assets by the University that is applicable to a future reporting period, and an acquisition of net asset by the University that is applicable to a future reporting period, respectively.
 The standards also incorporate deferred outflows of resources and deferred inflows of resources, as defined by GASB Concepts Statement No. 4, into the definitions of the required components of the residual measure of net position, formerly net assets.
 Our opinion is not modified with respect to these matters.